MIL - MAD

 AI-powered summary based on content written by travel experts.
 AI can make mistakes.

-Air Europa's Economy Flex allows ticket changes easily.
+Air Europa Economy Flex allows penalty-free ticket changes for flexible plans.

 Expert advice